Amnuay Silpa School

 Amnuay Silpa School (โรงเรียนอำนวยศิลป์; RTGS: Rong Rian Amnuai Sin) is a coeducational private school in Bangkok, Thailand.
 It teaches kindergarten, primary and secondary levels.
 The school was founded in 1926, formerly as an all-boy school in the early years.
 Chitra Dansuputra was the co-founder and the owner of the school.
 He later set up a non-profit educational trust Amnuay Silpa Foundation and donated the school to the foundation in 1960.

 At its peak, the school had a student body of 7,000, but has since scaled down to about 1,500.
 Its alumni include six prime ministers of Thailand: Kriangsak Chamanan, Chatichai Choonhavan, Anand Panyarachun, Suchinda Kraprayoon, Chavalit Yongchaiyudh and Somchai Wongsawat.

+The school has achieved the status as the first thinking school in Asia and has since adopted a combined Thai-UK curriculum.
+It is the only Thai/English bilingual school in Thailand to receive the CIS (Council of International Schools) accreditation.

+History

+Established on May 24, 1926, Amnuay Silpa School started as a tutorial school founded by teachers from Suan Kularb School.
+The school was later re-established as an all-boy school 3 years later by Mr. Chitra Dansuputra who stepped in after Mr. Sanit Sumawong, the previous school principal, left the teaching profession.

+In 1948, the Amnuay Silpa Alumni Association was formed with the aim to create unity amongst alumni to partake in charity and social events.

+Since 1996, the school has implemented staff development programmes to revise its educational approach, introducing child-centred learning and incorporating elements of the Montessori and project-based learning methods.

+The school later adopted a combined Thai-UK curriculum.
+Since 2009, the school has been approved by Cambridge International Examination Centre to conduct IGCSEs and A levels examination and is the first bilingual school under the department of education to be authorised by the University of Cambridge.

+The school was named a finalist for the 2025 World’s Best School Prize, organised by T4 Education.

+Academics and curriculum

+Amnuay Silpa School follows a combined Thai-UK curriculum which consists of National curriculum of Thailand and the National Curriculum for England and Wales.